anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 500 Internal Server Error: if both Registrar-Agent request and MASA response are valid, but the registrar still failed to return the Voucher, e.g., due to missing configuration or a program failure.
 * 502 Bad Gateway: if the registrar received an invalid response from the MASA.
 * 503 Service Unavailable: if a simple retry of the Registrar-Agent request might lead to a successful response;
-  this error response SHOULD include the `Retry-After` response header field with an appropriate value.
+  this error response MUST include the `Retry-After` response header field with an appropriate value.
 * 504 Gateway Timeout: if the backend request to the MASA timed out.